How the Australian Healthcare System Is Structured – And Why It Feels Complicated

 Public hospitals – the state layer

-Public hospitals in Australia are run by state and territory governments, funded jointly by federal and state budgets.
-The data shows that public hospitals deliver the bulk of inpatient care in Australia, with private hospitals handling a smaller but growing share of elective procedures.
+Public hospitals are run by state and territory governments and funded jointly out of federal and state budgets.
+They handle the bulk of inpatient care in Australia.
+Private hospitals take a smaller, though growing, share of elective procedures.

 The PBS – medicine subsidies

-The Pharmaceutical Benefits Scheme is the federal mechanism for subsidising prescription medicines.
-The PBS keeps a defined list of medicines, and listed items are sold to patients at a capped co-payment rather than at full retail price.
-Concessional rates apply to pensioners and healthcare card holders.
+The Pharmaceutical Benefits Scheme is the federal lever for subsidising prescription medicines.
+The PBS keeps a defined list, and anything on that list is sold to you at a capped co-payment instead of the full retail price.
+Pensioners and healthcare card holders pay concessional rates.

-The about-the-PBS page sets out how listings are decided, who’s eligible for concessional rates, and how the safety-net thresholds work.
-Once annual spending on PBS medicines crosses a defined threshold, further medicines are either free or at a lower co-payment for the rest of the calendar year.
+The about-the-PBS page spells out how medicines get listed, who qualifies for concessional rates, and how the safety-net thresholds work.
+Once your annual spend on PBS medicines passes a defined threshold, the rest of your medicines for that calendar year come either free or at a lower co-payment.

-The data shows two patterns worth being aware of.
-First, the PBS doesn’t cover everything — many newer or specialty medicines aren’t listed, which means some patients pay full retail prices for medicines that aren’t subsidised.
-Second, the PBS interacts with private health insurance unevenly: some private cover includes pharmacy benefits beyond the PBS; most doesn’t.
+Two things are worth keeping in mind.
+First, the PBS doesn’t cover everything – plenty of newer or specialty medicines aren’t listed at all, which means some people pay full retail for drugs that get no subsidy.
+Second, it sits unevenly alongside private health insurance: some policies include pharmacy benefits beyond the PBS, but most don’t.

 Private health insurance – and why it exists alongside Medicare

-Private health insurance in Australia is regulated at the federal level and runs alongside Medicare rather than replacing it.
-Roughly 45% of Australians hold some form of private hospital cover, with a similar share holding extras (general treatment) cover.
-The percentages have shifted over time as the Medicare Levy Surcharge and the Lifetime Health Cover loading have created tax incentives for higher earners to take up private cover.
+Private health insurance is regulated federally and runs alongside Medicare rather than replacing it.
+Roughly 45% of Australians hold some form of private hospital cover, and a similar share holds extras (general treatment) cover.
+Those numbers have moved around over the years, nudged by the Medicare Levy Surcharge and the Lifetime Health Cover loading, which between them give higher earners a tax reason to take out cover.

 What private cover does: